Model Engineering College: Post Graduate programs

-Students who successfully complete these academic programs from the institute will receive a Master of Technology (M.Tech) degree issued by the APJ Abdul Kalam Technological University at the end.
+Students who successfully complete these academic programs from the institute will receive a Master of Technology (M.Tech.) degree issued by the APJ Abdul Kalam Technological University at the end, since its Government college GATE score is one of the criteria For Admission.

 Admission

 The admission procedure and the fee structure for the academic programmes offered by the institute are decided by APJ Abdul Kalam Technological University (KTU) and Institute of Human Resources Development (IHRD) respectively.

 Admissions to the undergraduate programs are based on the ranklist prepared after the performance of applicants in the KEAM Entrance Test conducted by the Commissioner of Entrance Examinations (CEE), Kerala.
 15% of total seats to the programs offered by the institute are reserved for Non-Resident Indians (NRIs).

 Admissions to postgraduate programs offered by institute are based on the ranklist of Graduate Aptitude Test in Engineering (GATE) conducted by Indian Institutes of Technologies (IITs).
 The vacant seats are filled based on nativity, percentage of marks obtained, and reservation criteria of the students.